-Your program can bypass RMS-ll file and record structures and use block access to process 512-byte blocks one after the other.
-Your program identifies the starting VBN of the file and the number of bytes to be accessed.
+Your program can bypass RMS-11 file and record structures and use block access to process blocks one after the other.
+For disk files, block size is 512 bytes; your program identifies the starting VBN of the file and the number of bytes to be accessed.
+For magnetic tape files, block size is user definable.

-When you use block access, RMS-ll regards the file as a series of blocks, rather than as a series of records.
-RMS-ll keeps track of the stream's position, or block context, which is either readable block or writable block, depending on the operation.
+When you use block access, RMS-11 regards the file as a series of blocks, rather than as a series of records.
+RMS-11 keeps track of the stream's position, or block context, which is either readable block or writable block, depending on the operation.